Challenges in Restructuring Community-based Moderation: Findings

-For any moderation system to be successful, moderators should understand the purpose of the system and be in consensus with each other on how to review content using it.
-In Wikipedia language editions, this was largely done by creating and enacting written guidelines for using FlaggedRevs.
-Unfortunately, reaching a clear consensus on issuing and enforcing moderation guidelines was seen as a source of frustration and confusion for many users.
-As FlaggedRevs is designed to be flexible and give communities more power to decide how to moderate their content, there is no single comprehensive guideline on moderation.
-For example, a user from the German Wikipedia pointed out that there is little to no information about how to judge and approve an edit: \begin{quote} There seems to be a great deal of ambiguity as to what exactly the requirements are for marking an article as viewed.
+\begin{quote} There seems to be a great deal of ambiguity as to what exactly the requirements are for marking an article as viewed.
 The only wording that can be found, that the article should not contain ``obvious willful defacement (vandalism)'', is too vague and, in my opinion, does not fulfill the actual meaning of the review.
-On the one hand, the question arises as to what ``obvious'' vandalism is, especially in the case of the ``deliberate falsification of information' variety mentioned under Wikipedia:Vandalism.\footnote{\url{https://de.wikipedia.org/wiki/Wikipedia:Vandalismus}} (German Wikipedia user) \end{quote}
+On the one hand, the question arises as to what ``obvious'' vandalism is, especially in the case of the ``deliberate falsification of information'' variety mentioned under Wikipedia:Vandalism.\footnote{\url{https://de.wikipedia.org/wiki/Wikipedia:Vandalismus}} (German Wikipedia user) \end{quote}

-While a user quoted in the previous subsection expressed concern that reviewers would be able to accept their preferred content and would revert contributions they disagreed with, the quote immediately above points to frustration with the absence of a unified moderation guideline.
-In the mind of this user, such instructions might help guide reviewers through difficult moderation decisions, limiting their reliance on personal viewpoints and enabling more equitable and uniform reviewing practices.
-This way, guidelines could enable congruent moderation frames across reviewers and between editors and reviewers.
+In the mind of this user, instructions might guide reviewers through difficult moderation decisions, limiting their reliance on personal viewpoints and enabling more equitable and uniform reviewing practices.
+Guidelines could enable congruent moderation frames across reviewers and between editors and reviewers.

-However, creating such guidelines reflected a challenge on its own.
-Insight from I6 from Polish Wikipedia reveals that the community has continuously struggled to agree on rules and criteria to define vandalism:
+However, creating such guidelines reflected a challenge.
+Insight from I6 from Polish Wikipedia reveals that the community struggled to agree on rules and criteria to define vandalism: